-Entries of year 2006
+Posts of year 2006

-When debugging large projects in VisualStudio.NET, I’ve sometimes noticed that the IDE has suddenly inserted breakpoints at random places in the code.
+When debugging large projects in Visual Studio, I’ve sometimes noticed that the IDE has suddenly inserted breakpoints at random places in the code.
 This can be largely confusing, since they does not appear in the list of breakpoints and won’t go away by a simple “clear bookmarks” command.
 There are several causes and solutions to this issue.
 Some are common sense while others border on the edge of voodoo.

 Recently the CSS Naked Day was held on the net.
 A lot of sites in the blogosphere were intentionally stripped of their style clothes, revealing the markup behind it.
 But I still hear a lot of people in the business who haven’t grasped one of the most fundamental aspects of modern web design: separating structure and presentation.

 Like it or not, but most people who develop websites using Microsoft technologies will suffer from the benefits and pitfalls of Vista and IE7.
 Since the avalanche is unavoidable, it’s better to getting used to the idea and learn more of what’s behind the corner.
-Just as with a real avalanche, your knowledge and preparation (maybe even a proper portable jetpack) will save you from a lot of trouble.